charleshartman/RB120/assessment_prep/oop.md

 ### Classes and Objects

 Objects are created from classes.
+The reserved words `class` and `end` are used when defining a custom class.
+Class names should be in `CamelCase` format.
 Classes define the attributes and behaviors of the objects that are created from them.
 The attributes of an object are represented by its instance variables.
 An object's state is determined by the values that those instance variables reference.
 The behaviors available to an object are the instance methods defined within the object's class.
 All objects instantiated from a particular class have access to the same behaviors and attributes, but every object has its own state, which is determined by the values those attributes (instance variables) point to.

 Thus, classes can be thought of as blueprints and objects as the execution of those plans.
 When we instantiate an object from a class we construct an individual instance of that class.
-Objects created from the same class have a pattern or shape in common, but their instance variables may reference totally different values.
+Objects created from the same class have a pattern in common, but their instance variables may reference totally different values.
 This *encapsulation* of a collection of instance variables and the values they reference make up the object's state.

 In the example below we instantiate two different objects from the `ArtWork` class and assign them to local variables `van_gogh` and `weston`.
 When we call `puts` and pass `van_gogh` and `weston` in as arguments the `Object#to_s` method returns the name of the object's class and an encoding of the object id.
 These are different objects, with different object ids, each encapsulating its own state.